 For more information, contact Michele Pratt at (989) 686-9822 or michelepratt@delta.edu.

-MI 2022 OER Summit
+November 7, 2025 MI OER Summit (Washtenaw College)

 Launch into the OER universe with this self-paced course designed for higher education!
 This course includes eight self-paced online learning modules that serve as an introduction to Open Education Resources (OER) in higher education.
 An additional section provides opportunities for further exploration and discovery of OER initiatives in Michigan.